rashidch/rashidch.github.io/_posts/2020-07-30-Polynomial_Regression.md

 # Implementing polynomial linear regression using Numpy
 ## Outline
+* Generate data points
-*
+* Input Paramters
+  * The number of polynomial bases n
+  * Lambda value (only for LSE case)

-* We will use Least Square Errors and Newton's method optimization to optimize the loss
+* We will be using Least Square Errors and Newton's method optimization to optimize the loss
+    a.
+For LSE:
+            1. We will use LU decomposition to find the inverse of (AT.A+LI).(A is the design matrix).
+            2. Print out the equation of the best fitting line and the error.
+    b.
+For Newton's method:
+       1. We will use newtons method
+       2. Print out the equation of the best fitting line and the error, and compare to LSE.

 ```python